 Many employers have the option of taking off work for bad weather but that doesn’t mean they don’t need a snow day policy.
 In fact, because there are so many questions that come with that time off, it’s especially important to have a plan of action in place before the snow or ice hits.

-How is a bad weather day defined?
+Q. How is a bad weather day defined?
 Some employers base their policy on school closures, local government closures, the governor’s declaration of a state of emergency, or an assessment of the local road conditions.
-Whatever your “it’s too bad to come in” standard is, make sure the definition is clear and easily assessable.
+Whatever your “it’s too bad to come in” standard is, make sure the definition is clear and the contract is easily accessible so everyone can quickly review the agreements made.
 And remember, this standard answers the question ‘Should the nanny go to work?’ and also ‘Should the nanny go home early?’

 Remember that there may be outside factors that you need to consider in your assessment.
 If the nanny takes the train or bus to and from work, their ability to make it to work and the time they’ll arrive will be determined by how the weather affects the public transportation system.
 If you live in an area that rarely sees winter weather, the nanny may have a car that’s simply not safe for even mild winter driving.
 All these factors need to be considered when creating your snow day policy.